kemckinnmsft/HOL3000/instructions.md

 	> !IMAGE[discovery2.png](\Media\discovery2.png)

 ===
-# Exercise 6A: Exchange Online IRM Capabilities
+# Exchange Online IRM Capabilities
 [:arrow_left: Home](#azure-information-protection)

 Exchange Online can work in conjunction with Azure Information Protection to provide advanced capabilities for protecting sensitive data being sent over email.
 You can also manage the flow of classified content to ensure that it is not sent to unintended recipients.